WhiteMordred/olol/README.md

 ### Direct Command Tools

-OLOL also provides direct command tools that can be used with `uv run`:
+OllamaSync also provides direct command tools that can be used with `uv run`:

 ```bash
 # Start a proxy server